Screen School

 What happens on the course?

-In lectures, you will typically be given ‘food for thought’ in relation to your own project ideas.
+In your sessions, you will typically be given ‘food for thought’ in relation to your own project ideas.
 In workshop sessions you will get to practice film-making techniques related to your own project work needs.
 In seminars you will share ideas and discuss with tutors and fellow students.
 In tutorials you will have one-to-one or small group discussion about your works in progress.

 Opportunities: